Calculate each of the following temperatures in kelvins and degre... | Channels for Pearson+

 Textbook Question

-Calculate each of the following temperatures in kelvins and degrees Fahrenheit: (3.3)b.
-The lowest recorded temperature in the world was 89.2 °C in Vostok, Antarctica, on July 21, 1983.
+Calculate each of the following temperatures in kelvins and degrees Fahrenheit: (3.3)a.
+The highest recorded temperature in the world was 58.0 °C in El Azizia, Libya, on September 13, 1922.

 Verified step by step guidance